lucasdavi99/lucasdavi99/README.md

 ###

-- 🌱 Studying everything I can

-- ⚡ Fun Fact: The largest volcano in the Solar System is located on Mars.
-It’s called Olympus Mons, spans over 600 kilometers in diameter, and, as far as we know, is an extinct volcano.
+<p align="left">🌱 Studying everything I can<br><br>⚡ Fun Fact: The largest volcano in the Solar System is located on Mars.
+It’s called Olympus Mons, spans over 600 kilometers in diameter, and, as far as we know, is an extinct volcano.<br><br>🎮 Gamer at heart<br><br>📖 Addicted to manhua and manhwa</p>

-- 🎮 Gamer at heart

-- 📖 Addicted to manhua and manhwa

 ###